ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 On payments, fix the use case where a journal is only suitable for one kind of operation (lets said inbound) and it is selected but then the user selects "outbound" type.
 Without this fix, the journals remains selected
 #.
 Upgraded Invoice Analysis report, tree view added and new fields
 #.
 Add a confirmation message for reload_template button in accounting settings
+#.
+Add several imrpovements on payment report:
+   * Display table of debt being cancelled only if there is debt being cancelled
+   * When all invoices being paid are of a second currency and the same currency, hide a column that doesn´t add value
+   * Not yet improved, if you paid invoices of different currencies the report is not so good.
+This is not improved yet as it is not a common use case

 Installation
 ============